kpetku/sam3/README.md

 # README #

-go library for the I2P SAMv3 bridge, used to build anonymous/pseudonymous end-to-end encrypted sockets.
+go library for the I2P ([SAM version 3.0](https://geti2p.net/en/docs/api/samv3)) bridge, used to build anonymous/pseudonymous end-to-end encrypted sockets.

 This library is much better than ccondom (that use BOB), much more stable and much easier to maintain.